korniichuk/cloudwatch-alarm/README.md

 ![slack_-_add_configuration.png](img/slack_-_add_configuration.png "Create Slack webhook.
 Add configuration")

-Choose the default channel where messages will be sent (like `#example`) and click `Add Incoming WebHooks Integration`.
+Choose the default channel where messages will be sent (like `#example`) and click `Add Incoming WebHooks integration`.
 Copy and save the webhook URL (like https://hooks.slack.com/services/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) from the setup instructions.

 **Note:** You need admin rights to your Slack.